 2011: Alan Finally Summits and a Normal Year

 Please forgive my narrow scope for this year but after three previous attempts, I summited Everest on May 21, 2011, from the Nepal side Kami Sherpa of International Mountain Guides.
 This was part of The 7 Summits Climb for Alzheimer’s: Memories are Everything® campaign.
 It was very humbling standing on the summit after all my attempts but more gratifying was the reaction to my Alzheimer’s awareness and fundraising efforts.
-Thank you, everyone, who participated.
+Thank you to everyone who participated.

 The Himalayan database states there were 535 combined summits from both sides 58% summit to climbers at base camp.
 There were 4 deaths.
-Read my 2011 season recap here.
+Read my season recap at this link.

 2012: Himex Cancels Expedition, Narrow Window Increases Crowding